JEOresearch/EyeTracker/README.md

 This repository is an open-source eye tracking algorithm written in Python.
 Currently, it is an updated version of the pupil tracker from https://github.com/YutaItoh/3D-Eye-Tracker/blob/master/main/pupilFitter.h that has been optimized and simplified.

 To use the script, run "python .\OrloskyPupilDetector.py" from your shell.
 If the hardcoded file path in the select_video() function does not find a video at the specified path, it will open a browse window that allows you to select a video.
 The process_video() function handles the majority of the processing and can be easily modified to work with a camera capture or image.
 It returns a rotated_rect that represents the pupil ellipse.
+A lite version is also included that is more efficient, but less robust.
+Be sure to have an adequate light source for the lite version.

 A test video (eye_test.mp4) is included in the root directory for testing.
 Algorithm details are explained here: https://www.youtube.com/watch?v=bL92JUBG8xw